-The Helix Nebula (NGC 7293) is a large and famous planetary nebula located in the faint zodiac constellation of Aquarius.
-Also known as Caldwell 63 it's one of the nearest objects of its type; a beautiful remnant of a dying star containing a double ring structure not unlike two coils of a spring, hence the popular name "The Helix Nebula".
+NGC 7293 is a large and well-known planetary nebula located in the faint zodiac constellation of Aquarius.
+Also known as Caldwell 63, it's one of the nearest objects of its type and a beautiful example of a remnant of a dying star.
+It contains a double ring structure, not unlike two coils of a spring, hence the popular name the Helix Nebula.

-Although the immediate area surrounding the Helix Nebula is devoid of any particular bright stars, the region can be easily located by star-hoping.
-NGC 7293 lies roughly halfway along an imaginary line connecting Fomalhaut (α PsA - mag. +1.2) the brightest star in the southerly constellation of Piscis Austrinus and ι Aqr (mag. +4.3).
-Just over one degree to the east of the Helix Nebula is υ Aqr.
-At magnitude +5.2 this star is visible to the naked eye under dark skies, simplifying the search for the Helix Nebula.
+Although the area of sky surrounding the Helix Nebula is devoid of bright stars, it can be easily located by star-hoping.
+This nebula lies roughly halfway along an imaginary line connecting Fomalhaut (α PsA - mag. +1.2), the brightest star in the constellation Piscis Austrinus, and ι Aqr (mag. +4.3).
+Just over a degree east of the Helix is υ Aqr.
+At magnitude +5.2, this star is faintly visible to the naked eye under dark skies and acts as a good marker.

-At magnitude +7.3 the Helix Nebula is the brightest planetary nebula in the sky.
-Based just on this information it would seem an easy target and indeed it is visible with just binoculars at a dark site on a moonless evening.
-But that is the key, dark skies are required.
-This is due to its large surface area resulting in a low surface brightness.
-At its widest point the main nebula covers 18 arc minutes with the much fainter outer halo spanning some 28 arc minutes - close to the diameter of the full Moon.
-The low surface brightness meant that Charles Messier failed to spot it.
-Even the two great astronomers, Sir William and Sir John Herschel, failed to notice it during their sky searches until German astronomer Karl Ludwig Harding eventually discovered it sometime before 1824.
+At magnitude +7.3, the Helix Nebula is the brightest planetary nebula in the sky.
+Based on this information it would seem an easy target, and is indeed visible with binoculars from a dark site.
+But that's the key, dark skies are required due to its large surface area resulting in low surface brightness.
+The main nebula covers 18 arc minutes with the much fainter outer halo spanning some 28 arc minutes - close to the apparent diameter of the full Moon.
+Charles Messier failed to spot it and the two great astronomers, Sir William and Sir John Herschel, also failed to notice it during their sky searches.
+It was German astronomer Karl Ludwig Harding who eventually discovered the nebula, sometime before 1824.

-When viewed through a pair of 10x50 binoculars the Helix Nebula appears as a faint featureless oval shaped disk.
+When viewed through a pair of 10x50 binoculars, the Helix appears as a faint featureless oval shaped disk.
 A 100mm (4-inch) telescope reveals finer structural details.
-Through a 200mm (8-inch) telescope the Helix Nebula appears as a slightly large oval ring with two thick arcs, gaps and variations of brightness visible across the structure.
-A Nebula filter of the UHC (Ultra High Contrast) or OIII (Oxygen III) variety especially when combined with averted vision helps bring out more subtle details.
-However it's an illusive object that can be rendered invisible even in medium sized amateur telescopes with just a small amount of light pollution.
-The central star of the Helix Nebula is of magnitude +13.4 and therefore only easily visible in the largest of amateur telescopes.
+Through a 200mm (8-inch) reflector it appears slightly oval with two thick arcs, gaps and brightness variations across the structure.
+A nebula filter of the UHC (Ultra High Contrast) or OIII (Oxygen III) variety, especially when combined with averted vision, helps to bring out subtle details.
+However, it's an illusive object that can be rendered invisible even in medium size amateur telescopes with just a small amount of light pollution.
+The central star of the Helix Nebula shines at magnitude +13.4, and therefore only easily seen in large amateur reflectors.

 NGC 7293 Data Table